Anders-Holst/sgt-puzzles-aho-extensions/supermaze.md

-freely inspired by Robert Abbot's maze "Where are the cows" (search for it on the web), in which you have two pencils pointing at different rooms in a maze, and at each room there are instructions on where you may move that pencil, depending on \e{the other pencil's position}.
+freely inspired by Robert Abbot's maze "Where are the cows" (search for it on the web), in which you have two pencils pointing at different rooms in a maze, and at each room there are instructions on where you may move that pencil, depending on *the other pencil's position*.
 It is such a fantastic and challenging maze that I can recommend it for everyone to try.
 I wanted to see if I could automatically generate a stylized version of that type of maze.
 I could, it turned out, although it may not be as much fun as the
-original: There are two balls that needs to be moved through the maze, but the doors depend on in which rooms the balls are.
+original: There are two balls that need to be moved through the maze, but the doors depend on in which rooms the balls are.
 It is deterministic, but may seem quite perplexing.
 (Each room has an xor-mask to change the status of the doors.)
-Also note that it is a quite valid (and sometimes necessary move) to move one ball back out of the entrance, or back in from the exit, to enable the other ball to move.
+Also note that it is a quite valid (and sometimes necessary) move, to move one ball back out of the entrance, or back in from the exit, to enable the other ball to move.
 It is rather difficult but quite possible to solve.
 (Note that effectively this is a four-dimensional maze, since the "state" depends